CE$\nu$NS Experiment Proposal at CSNS: Introduction

 \section{Introduction}

-In general, the non-trivial interplay between neutrino and individual nucleons and the complex structure of the nucleus make the precise understanding of the interaction between neutrino and nucleus difficult.
-However, when the momentum transfer between neutrino and nucleus is small enough, which means the scattering would be elastic and the de Broglie wavelength corresponding to the transferred momentum is much larger than the scale of nucleus, from the point of view of the neutrino, the nucleons inside the nucleus hold almost the same position.
+In general, the non-trivial interplay between neutrinos and individual nucleons, as well as the complex structure of the nucleus, makes a precise understanding of the interaction between neutrinos and the nucleus difficult to achieve.
+However, when the momentum transfer between a neutrino and a nucleus is small enough, which means the scattering would be elastic and the de Broglie wavelength corresponding to the transferred momentum much larger than the scale of the nucleus, from the point of view of the neutrino, the nucleons inside the nucleus hold almost the same position.
 Therefore, when calculating the cross section, the phases of scattering amplitudes contributed by different nucleons are almost the same, leading to a coherent enhancement of the cross section.
-This is so called coherent elastic neutrino-nucleus scattering (CE$\nu$NS) process.
+This is the so-called coherent elastic neutrino--nucleus scattering (CE$\nu$NS) process.

-The measurement of CE$\nu$NS signal would benefit varieties of aspects of physics.
-For particle physics, it provides a good way to measure the Weak-Mixing Angle in low momentum transfer circumstance and another inspection of the Standard Model.
-For dark matter searching, a good knowledge of CE$\nu$NS signal helps the searching of WIMP dark matter candidate in which the CE$\nu$NS signals, as an important background, are hard to be distinguished from real dark matter signals.
-For astrophysics, it points out a new way to detect solar neutrinos and supernova neutrinos as their energy perfectly meet the coherent criterion.
-The accurate measurement of the cross section of CE$\nu$NS process also helps to understand the outburst of core-collapsed supernova whose energy are released mainly through neutrinos with energy of tens of $MeV$ \cite{ott2013core}.
-For nuclear physics, it can be used to measure the form factor of the nucleus when the exchanged momentum is large enough to introduce some non-coherent effect due to the structure of nucleus but also small enough to keep the scattering elastic.
-In addition, CE$\nu$EN process has no threshold limit.
-Hence, reactor neutrino spectrum under the 1.8MeV threshold of IBD process can be measured by CE$\nu$NS process and the experiment result could be a good examination of nuclear physics models.
+The measurement of the CE$\nu$NS signal would benefit various aspects of physics.
+For particle physics, it provides a good way to measure the Weak-Mixing Angle in low momentum transfer circumstances and serves as another inspection of the Standard Model.
+For dark matter searching, a good knowledge of the CE$\nu$NS signal helps with the searching of WIMP dark matter candidates in which the CE$\nu$NS signals, as an important background, are hard to distinguish from real dark matter signals.
+For astrophysics, it points out a new way to detect solar neutrinos and supernova neutrinos, as their energy perfectly meets the coherent criterion.
+The accurate measurement of the cross section of the CE$\nu$NS process also helps to understand the outburst of core-collapsed supernovae whose energy is released mainly through neutrinos with energy of tens of MeV~\cite{ott2013core}.
+For nuclear physics, it can be used to measure the form factor of the nucleus when the exchanged momentum is large enough to introduce some non-coherent effect due to the structure of the nucleus, but also small enough to keep the scattering elastic.
+In addition, the CE$\nu$NS process has no threshold limit.
+Hence, the reactor neutrino spectrum under the 1.8MeV threshold of IBD process can be measured by the CE$\nu$NS process and the experiment's results could provide a good examination of nuclear physics models.